faisalmlalani/faisalmlalani.github.io/_posts/2020-04-07-the-crazy-ones-in-ladakh.md

 I was in India just a few months ago, finishing up my internship at Microsoft Research.
 I was having one of the greatest times of my life, getting to do work I was passionate about, learning from the much smarter researchers around me, and, most importantly, having a really lovely time with my new friends and coworkers.

-I had already threw myself in all sorts of exciting experiences during my time in India: by the time I was contemplating my lack of motorcycle-driving capability, I had visited the lively little village of Armori, ventured into the famous Pench Jungle Camp north of Nagpur, and explored the ancient ruins scattered throughout Hampi.
+I had already thrown myself in all sorts of exciting experiences during my time in India: by the time I was contemplating my lack of motorcycle-driving capability, I had visited the lively little village of Armori, ventured into the famous Pench Jungle Camp north of Nagpur, and explored the ancient ruins scattered throughout Hampi.
 This next adventure was to be different — for the past year or so, I had two dreams in mind: ride a camel in the Sahara desert, and ride a horse in the Himalayas.

 The former — riding a camel in the Sahara — seemed far off and undo-able at the time, especially with the way I was spending my money on all these other excursions.
 [That probably wouldn’t happen anytime soon](https://www.herestolifeproject.com/posts/the-terrible-jokes-of-the-sahara-desert).

 The latter, however, was still very much possible, and why shouldn’t it be?
-I’d been to the Himalayas before, just two years ago prior when I was living in Nepal.
+I’d been to the Himalayas before, just two years ago when I was living in Nepal.
 So I knew I was capable of withstanding the intensity of the environment.
 Furthermore, I was on the other side of the mountain giants this time, and it was unique enough to warrant paying for another trip down there.

 For those unaware, the Indian Himalayas, or Ladakh, is a kingdom of mountains that occupy a large part of Kashmir, the disputed territory located in the far north of the Indian subcontinent that’s been rife with human rights violations over the years.
-In my eyes, Kashmir is a land of contrast: its beauty lies in its mountainous frontiers and more importantly, in its people; but conflict, in its inherent habit of tarnishing beauty, has created an ugly corollary for the protesting locals.
+In my eyes, Kashmir is a land of contrast.
+Its beauty lies in its mountainous frontiers and more importantly, in its people.
+But conflict, in its inherent habit of tarnishing beauty, has created an ugly corollary for the protesting locals.

 I really don’t want to get into the turmoil in this post, for in this story I simply intend to write about two idiots on a motorcycle.
 I highly recommend interested readers to do a deeper dive themselves into the history of Ladakh, but for everyone else — continue forth.

 ---

 It’s difficult for me, even now, to articulate my reasons for wanting to go.
 Most might cite the desire to simply view the beauty of a literal heaven on Earth.
 Others might consider the incredible thrill of adventure, or something.
-Maybe my motivation was both, but thinking back on it, I feel as if a large part of much of my recklessness is self-validation.
-I don’t know what from or even what for, but the idea of me constantly putting myself in these situations makes _me_ cherish life.
+Maybe my motivation was both, but thinking back on it, I feel as if a large part of my recklessness is self-validation.
+I don’t know what from or even what for, but the idea of me constantly putting myself in these situations makes me cherish life.
 I live through my stories, for better or worse, and the more absurd they are, the more human I feel.

 So where does a motorcycle come in?
 Well in my research about the region, I found that travelers navigate the mountains one of two ways: booking a car and local driver to take them around (what some may call _the safe way_), or by renting a motorcycle and hitting the mountain roads yourself (what some may call _the less safe way_).
 You can guess which one appealed to me.

 Now, back to the problem — I didn’t know how to ride a motorcycle.
 Luckily, I was in _India_, where every second you could hear the rumble, tumble, rattle, and roll of a two-wheeler breezing by your front gate.
 Unluckily, no one wanted to tag along on my semi-foolish endeavor.
 Except one person.

 Enter Shubham, one of my closest friends I had met during my time in India.
-He was pretty unexperienced in the art of travel, and so when he accepted my crazy offer, I was pleasantly surprised.
-I was also aware of my own recklessness and inclination for that recklessness to be realized, and as I planned our trip, I considered the limits of recklessness I could pursue without breaking Shubham.
+He was pretty inexperienced in the art of travel, and so when he accepted my crazy offer, I was pleasantly surprised.
+I was also aware of my own recklessness and inclination for that recklessness to be realized.
+As I planned our trip, I considered the limits I could pursue without breaking Shubham.

 Eh, I’ll just wing it, I thought.

 ---

 Stepping out of the airport in Srinagar (the summer capital of Kashmir), Shubham and I were exhausted.
 We had an extremely early morning flight, which is the core ingredient in the recipe for a bad start for travel in an unknown region.
-Unfortunately, I am a terrible cook, so that part of my plan did not pan out (okay, no more food puns).
+Unfortunately, I am a terrible cook, so that part of my plan did not _pan_ out (okay, no more food puns).

 We were to meet with *Karim, owner of the *Zambia houseboat.
 That’s right — I booked a BOAT to stay in during our time there.
 From what I’d heard, Srinagar was home to the famous Dal Lake, on top of which floats a thriving marketplace and the homes of ambitious locals welcoming tourists to spend their newly converted currencies on goods and shelter.